gknowd/homelab/docker-compose/promtail/README.md

 ```

 ### 2. Create Your Promtail Config
 Edit `/mnt/storage/promtail/promtail-config.yaml` with your desired configuration.
-For syslog ingestion, use the following example (compatible with Promtail's standard mode):
+To listen for syslog on UDP 514 and TCP 1514, use the following example:
 ```yaml
 server:
   http_listen_port: 9080